 iApps™ application service.

 You can view page load times on the Analytics charts.
 Page load time

-is how long (in milliseconds) it takes from the time an end user makes a request, until
+is how long (in milliseconds) it takes from the time an end user makes a request for a web page, until

-the web page response from the application server finishes loading on the end
+the web page from the application server finishes loading on the client-side browser.

 Note: End user response times and latencies can vary significantly